thecharlesblake/thecharlesblake.co.uk/_posts/2018-07-08-blakes-chess.markdown

 description: A new chess variant using dice and playing cards
 # jemoji: '<img class="emoji" title=":ramen:" alt=":ramen:" src="https://assets.github.com/images/icons/emoji/unicode/1f35c.png" height="20" width="20" align="absmiddle">'
 ---

+The following is a set of rules for a game I have invented, which I'm provisionally calling _Blake's Chess_ (where's the fun in being a narcissist if you don't get to name things after yourself?).
+This variant is inspired by the idea of turning chess into an imperfect-information game, where probability and chance are introduced.

+The game is really a variant of chess with the attacking dynamics of _Risk_, and a set of _effect cards_ as found in many popular board games, but based on poker hands formed by playing cards.

+Many chess variants [already exist][1], and are widely played.
+Additionally, some of these mechanics have been experimented with before in relation to chess (see [Knightmare Chess][4], [Fantasy Chess][3], and [ChessHeads][2]).
+However, _Blake's Chess_ is quite distinct from these other games and is unlike anything I'm currently aware of.

+The game is still a work-in-progress.
+Please forgive any warped game mechanics.
+Feedback is always appreciated :smiley:

+<div class="breaker"></div>

 ## Requirements
 - A chess set